ryderbelserion/ryderbelserion/README.md

 ### Have you ever wanted to be a Seeker of many?
 Let every worthy sacrifice be carved in ice to endure for all time.
 The price to pay for eternal youth.

-I mainly spend my time working with the Minecraft (Java/Kotlin) on development with [CrazyCrew](https://github.com/Crazy-Crew).
+I mainly spend my time working with Minecraft (Java) on development with [CrazyCrew](https://github.com/Crazy-Crew).

-I am starting to expand into making websites and working with other libraries like Discord JDA.

 <!-- START Links -->
 [Sponsors]: https://github.com/sponsors/RyderBelserion